WebDevBren/aac/README.md

 - Use the obtained token to obtain user data using the AAC API:

       GET /aac/basicprofile/me HTTPS/1.1
       Host: aacserver.com
       Accept: application/json
       Authorization: Bearer 025a90d4-d4dd-4d90-8354-779415c0c6d8

-  The result of the flow describes basic user properties (e.g., userId) that can be used to uniquely identify the user.
+  The result of the invocation describes basic user properties (e.g., userId) that can be used to uniquely identify the user.

-###2.
-Using AAC for Securing Resoures and Services
+### 2. Using AAC for Securing Resoures and Services

 In this scenario the goal is to restrict access to the protected resources (e.g., an API endpoint).
 Also in this case the scenario relies on the use of OAuth2 protocol.
 The two cases are considered here: